Reinhard Seiler

 Reinhard Seiler (30 August 1909 – 6 October 1989) was a German Luftwaffe Major and ace of the Spanish Civil War and World War II, commander of Jagdgeschwader 104 and a winner of the Knight's Cross of the Iron Cross with Oak Leaves; for the fighter pilots, it was a quantifiable measure of skill and combat success.
-Reinhard Seiler was credited with 100 victories during World War II, over the course of about 500 combat missions.
+Seiler was credited with 100 victories during World War II, over the course of about 500 combat missions.
 He recorded an additional 9 victories during the Spanish Civil War.

 Childhood and early career

 Seiler was born on 30 August 1909 in Rawitsch, in the Province of Posen, at the time a Prussian province of the German Empire and now in Poland.
 He was the son of Justizoberwachtmeister, a police officer at court.
 He joined the newly created Luftwaffe in 1935 and was promoted to Leutnant (second lieutenant) on 20 April 1937.
 After completing his pilot training, he was sent to Spain with the Condor Legion, and served with 2.
 Staffel (2nd squadron) of Jagdgruppe 88 (J/88—88th Fighter Group).

 On 26 August 1937, the Condor Legion attacked ships in the harbor of Gijón.
 Flying fighter escort to the bombers, Seiler claimed his first aerial victory when he shot down a Polikarpov I-15 fighter.
 He claimed his second aerial victory on 4 September, a Polikarpov I-16 shot down over Asturias.
 On 30 October, command of the Condor Legion transferred from Generalmajor Hugo Sperrle to Generalmajor Hellmuth Volkmann.
 Volkmann reorganized J/88, placing 2.
 Staffel under the command of Oberleutnant (First Lieutenant) Joachim Schlichting.
 Seiler claimed his third aerial victory on 29 November.

 When Seiler returned to Germany, he was credited with nine aerial victories and was one of the leading fighter pilots of the Condor Legion.
 For his service in Spain, he was awarded the Spanish Cross in Gold with Diamonds (Spanienkreuz in Gold mit Schwertern und Brillanten).
 He was promoted to Oberleutnant on 1 April 1939.
+The Condor Legion officially returned to Germany on 6 June 1939 and troops marched through Berlin to the Lustgarten, where the fallen were honored.
+A formal state banquet for the most highly decorated soldiers was held in the marble gallery of the Reich Chancellery.
+Seiler was seated at table 1, with General der Flieger Hugo Sperrle, General Antonio Aranda, General Gonzalo Queipo de Llano, Oberst Walter Warlimont, Oberstleutnant Hans von Donat, Hauptmann Werner Mölders and Oberfeldwebel Ignaz Prestele.

 After his return from Spain, Seiler was appointed the Staffelkapitän (Squadron leader) of the newly established 1.
 Staffel of Jagdgeschwader 70 (JG 70—70th Fighter Wing) on 15 July 1939.
 The Staffel was based at Herzogenaurach, equipped with the Messerschmitt Bf 109 D-1 and subordinated to the I. Gruppe (1st group) of Jagdgeschwader 51 (JG 51—51st Fighter Wing) under the command of Major Ernst Freiherr von Berg.